Rosemary Shrager

 The daughter (and third child) of John Worlledge, a company executive, and his wife, June Rosemary Twentyman Davis, Shrager was educated at Northwich School of Art and Design and Heatherley School of Fine Art, with the intention of becoming an architect.
-She is married to Michael Shrager, a barrister, whom she married when she was 21; they have two children.
+She was married to Michael Shrager, a barrister, until his death in 2020.
+They married when she was 21; they had two children together.
 After her marriage, she established a catering company.

 Television

 In 2007 and 2008, she hosted her cookery series Rosemary Shrager's School for Cooks, where ten contestants competed for the opportunity to work in a Michelin star restaurant.

-Shrager played the part of a strict, no-nonsense headmistress on the American reality show, The Girls of Hedsor Hall in 2009.
+Shrager played the part of a strict, no-nonsense headmistress on the American reality show The Girls of Hedsor Hall in 2009.

-She and the food historian and author Ivan Day, recreated dishes cooked for Queen Victoria on the 2011 BBC series Royal Upstairs Downstairs.
+She and the food historian and author Ivan Day recreated dishes cooked for Queen Victoria on the 2011 BBC series Royal Upstairs Downstairs.
 She is now known for cooking daily on The Alan Titchmarsh Show from 2010 until 2012 and on What's Cooking? during May 2013.

 On 14 November 2012, it was confirmed that Rosemary had joined the cast of I'm A Celebrity...
 Get Me Out Of Here! as a late entrant and was voted out by the public on 27 November 2012, finishing in 6th place out of 12 celebrities.

 In 2016, Rosemary appeared in the three-part BBC series, The Real Marigold Hotel, which followed a group of celebrity senior citizens including actress Miriam Margolyes and dancer Wayne Sleep on a journey to India.
 She also appeared on The Real Marigold on Tour to Florida and Kyoto in 2016, Chengdu and Chiang Mai in 2017.

 Shrager was a judge on the ITV daytime series Chopping Block, alongside John Whaite, in 2016 and 2017 and was a guest judge on Culinary Genius in 2017.
 Additionally, Shrager was a judge on the BBC's show The Big Family Cooking Showdown, alongside Giorgio Locatelli, in 2017.